BadMonky/Rainmeter-BTBattery/README.md

 - Sony DualSense Wireless Controller, USB VID `054C`, PID `0CE6` / `0DF2`

 Devices that hide battery data in custom HID reports require a plugin update.
-Users can request support on GitHub by opening an issue with Rainmeter log output, the device name, Bluetooth address if known, and any HID report information they can capture.
+You can request support by opening an issue with Rainmeter log output, the device name, Bluetooth address if known, and any HID report information you can capture.

 ## Building From Source